AnIdiotsGuide/guidebot/README.md

 ## Inviting to a guild

 To add the bot to your guild, you have to get an oauth link for it.
+See [this page in An Idiot's Guide](https://anidiots.guide/getting-started/getting-started-long-version#add-your-bot-to-a-server) for details on how to do this.

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [https://finitereality.github.io/permissions-calculator/?v=0](https://finitereality.github.io/permissions-calculator/?v=0)